Nav-uz/LGMVIP--JAVA/README.md

 # LGMVIP--JAVA
-I've Created a Currency Converter by using Java, java swing and Netbeans (IDE)
+I've Created Some projects via using Java, Java swing, AWT on IDE- NetBeans.